GWR 2900 Class: Accidents and incidents

-List of locomotives
+List of original locomotives

 Withdrawal

 The below list shows when all of the original 2900's were withdrawn from service.

-Preservation
+No. 2999 Lady of Legend

-None of the original saints survived to preservation, so the Great Western Society purchased GWR 4900 Hall Class 4-6-0 No. 4942 Maindy Hall from Barry Scrapyard in 1974.
-The intention was to rebuild this Hall as a Saint, reversing the procedure where a Saint had been rebuilt as the Hall prototype.
-The project did not progress in the 1970s and 1980s, but finally started in earnest in 1995, by which time engineering capability in the preservation movement had greatly increased.
-It was also decided that the engine would be built in the original straight frame form like the first Saints instead of the later curved frame style as fitted to Maindy Hall.
-Following thirty years of storage and fifteen years of rebuilding work 2999 Lady of Legend made its first moves in April 2019 and was formally launched at the Didcot Railway Centre in the same month.
+None of the original Saints survived into preservation, so the Great Western Society purchased GWR 4900 Hall Class 4-6-0 No. 4942 Maindy Hall from Barry Scrapyard in 1974, with the intention to rebuild it as a Saint.
+This would reverse the procedure whereby a Saint was rebuilt as the Hall prototype.
+The project finally began in earnest in 1995, by which time engineering capability in the preservation movement had greatly increased.
+It was decided that the engine would be built in the original straight frame form like the first Saints instead of the later curved frame style as fitted to Maindy Hall.
+Following thirty years of storage and fifteen years of rebuilding work, 2999 Lady of Legend made its first moves in April 2019 and was formally launched at the Didcot Railway Centre in the same month.